AaronUpchurch/CDC-SVM/README.md

 # CDC-SVM
-Support vector machine created for classifying the health status of respondents to a CDC telephone interview. \n
+Support vector machine created for classifying the health status of respondents to a CDC telephone interview. __

-Respondents were grouped based on their reported general health status \n ["Excellent", "Very good", "good"] = 1 \n ["Fair","poor"] = 0 \n
+Respondents were grouped based on their reported general health status __ ["Excellent", "Very good", "good"] = 1 __ ["Fair","poor"] = 0 __

-Features: \n
+Features: __
-  exerany: If respondents exercised in the last month \n
+  exerany: If respondents exercised in the last month __
-  hlthplan: If respondents had a health plan \n
+  hlthplan: If respondents had a health plan __
-  smoke100: If respondents smoked 100 or more cigarrettes in their life \n
+  smoke100: If respondents smoked 100 or more cigarrettes in their life __
-  height: height in inches \n
+  height: height in inches __
-  weight: wieght in pounds \n
+  weight: wieght in pounds __
-  wtdesire: Desired weight in pounds \n
+  wtdesire: Desired weight in pounds __
-  age: Age in years \n
+  age: Age in years __
-  gender: Gender (m/f) \n
+  gender: Gender (m/f) __

-  Model accuracy on trianing data: 86.08% \n
+  Model accuracy on trianing data: 86.08% __
-  Model accuraccy on test data: 86.63% \n
+  Model accuraccy on test data: 86.63% __